 CPI’s involvement with Business Durham began very early on in NETPark’s existence with the planning, build and launch of CPI’s National Printable Electronics Centre.
-Since then the two companies have partnered across a host of themes supporting innovation in the UK.
+Since then the two organisations have partnered across a host of themes supporting innovation in the UK.
 Listed are some of the highlights.

-Growth of CPI’s Printable Electronics Centre
+Growth of CPI’s printed electronics capabilities

 Science park collaboration with Kromek

-Located at NETPark, CPI’s National Formulation Centre is an open-access innovation centre for advanced formulated product design and manufacture.
+Located at NETPark, CPI’s National Formulation Centre is an innovation centre for advanced formulated product design and manufacture.
 The Centre provides the environment for companies to increase productivity and accelerate the commercialisation of their next generation formulated products.

 Formulated products are all around us and vital to our everyday lives, from the food we eat, to the household cleaning products we use, to the oils in our cars, to the paints we use to decorate our homes and the pharmaceuticals that we use to maintain our health.
 Effective formulation directly impacts product performance and influences key product features such as stability, delivery of active components and sensory perception.
 Sales of formulated products by UK companies amount to £180bn per annum.

-“There has been a long association between CPI’s National Centre for Printable Electronics and Business Durham.
-CPI has developed a specialist offering to support SMEs looking to develop their printable electronics applications and our partnership with Business Durham has been instrumental in attracting several SMEs to locate here in the region.
+“There has been a long association between CPI and Business Durham.
+CPI has developed a specialist offering to support SMEs looking to develop their technology and our partnership with Business Durham has been instrumental in attracting several SMEs to locate here in the region.
 Indeed, the relationship between CPI and Business Durham has proved to be synergistic, creating further expansion opportunities on NETPark that will ultimately lead to the creation of even more high quality business development opportunities and jobs for the region.” – Dr Jon Helliwell, Operations Support Director, CPI.

 “CPI is an important partner in our plans to grow NETPark.
-The combination of technical expertise and unique equipment acts as a real attractor for companies looking to scale up and launch products to market and our shared understanding and knowledge of that innovation journey has led to a long-term collaborative partnership.
+The combination of technical expertise and unique equipment is a unique value proposition for companies looking to scale up and launch products to market and our shared understanding and knowledge of that innovation journey has led to a long-term collaborative partnership.
 We look forward to helping many more companies, working closely with CPI.”
+Janet Todd, NETPark Manager.